mmreko/myblog/content/posts/day-5.md

 I am not the one known for taking the easy path; if I decide to leave my comfort zone, I make sure to do it in the most extraordinary way possible.
-For my new programming language, I could have chosen any object-oriented one (which would have made my life much easier).
+For my new programming language, I could have chosen any object-oriented one similar to Java (which would have made my life much easier).
 But no. I decided to do what I never did before.
-I decided to do functional programming.
+I decided to do functional programming with a language that is both object-oriented and functional.
+Hello, Scala!

-Therefore, I started to read a book titled _Functional Programming in Scala_ by Paul Chiusano Ruinar Bjarnason.
+With that said, I started to read a book titled _Functional Programming in Scala_ by Paul Chiusano Ruinar Bjarnason.
 The first lesson I learned is what functional programming actually is: constructing programs using only __pure__ functions (i.e. those that produce no side effects).
 Sounds easy enough, I thought at first.
 But then I stopped to think for a second.
 The fact that functions are pure, implies that they cannot modify data structures.
 Once I realized that, I slowly started to panic.
 Even writing a simple loop seemed impossible at this point.
 'Why would anyone even want to constrain himself like this?'
 I asked myself.
 However, as if it knew what I was thinking, the book answered my question: for better modularity, testability, reusability, paralellization.
 Ok, that doesn't sound bad.
 I guess I should give it a chance.